 - Your dog’s breed.
 (Larger breeds often have fewer dental problems than smaller breeds.)

 What to Do In-Between Professional Cleanings

-But what if you’re in-between cleanings and visits to your veterinary dentist?
+What can you do between cleanings and visits to your veterinary dentist?
 You still need to keep your dog’s teeth clean and their gums healthy.
-You can practice at-home doggie dental care using daily dental chews and gentle routine brushing to have your dog enjoying the experience in no time!
+That's where we can help.
+You can practice daily at-home doggie dental care by giving your dog a Redbarn Chew-A-Bulls and a gentle routine brushing once a day.
+Your dog will be enjoying this new routine in no time!